 Bruce Springsteen – Ignore Bruce’s Born in the USA album, his 3+ hour concerts with the E-Street Band, and his longevity in the music biz.
 Instead, consider this; He is the father of modern-day Americana music.
 From his blue jeans and gruff voice to his songs about lost hope and society’s ills, he has personified the American heartland and the changes that have occurred over the past 30 years.
 Springsteen clones are everywhere – John Mellencamp being one of the first – but the popularity of such roots-rock faves as the Jayhawks, Lucinda Williams, Wilco and Ryan Adams can all look to the Boss for inspiration.

 Led Zeppelin – I’m not a big Zeppelin fan.
-In fact, I’m probably one of the few people on this planet who doesn’t really like them.
+In fact, I’m probably one of the few people on this planet who don’t really like them.
 But I must give my props to them; you can’t mention the 1970s without mentioning Led Zeppelin.
 And it seems that pretty much any metal/post-metal/grunge/alternative/indie rock group will quickly give them a nod.
 They are considered one of the first metal groups, and Jimmy Page has influenced scores of guitarists.

 Honorable Mention: Kraftwerk.
 90 percent of the world has never even heard of Kraftwerk, and I can’t really name any song by them.
 But when I listen to them, I hear the beginnings of New Wave, Techno and Dance.